Pete-s-Lab/ckpt2r/README.md

 Please cite the following paper when you use this macro:

-Rühr et al. (in rev.): Juvenile ecology drives adult morphology in two insect orders.
+Rühr et al. (2021): Juvenile ecology drives adult morphology in two insect orders.
+Proceedings of the Royal Society B 288: 20210616. https://doi.org/10.1098/rspb.2021.0616

 References: